Torfkopp/Purr-iculum-vitae/utils/cv-template.typ

 /// This formats the item for the resume entries.
 Typically your body would be a bullet list of items.
 Could be your responsibilities at a company or your academic achievements in an educational background section.
 /// - body (content): The body of the resume entry
 #let resume-item(body) = {
-  set text(size: 10pt, style: "normal", weight: "light", fill: color-darknight) set block(above: 0.75em, below: 1.25em)
+  set text(size: 10pt, style: "normal", weight: "light", fill: colour-darknight) set block(above: 0.75em, below: 1.25em)
   set par(leading: 0.65em)
   block(above: 0.5em)[